Prescriptions

 • Send an email to the practice email account [email protected]

-The Doctor or Practice Pharmacist may request that you book an appointment to discuss your prescription request.
-All patients receiving repeat prescriptions will need to be reviewed by our Pharmacist or Doctors at least annually for monitoring and review of their medication.
+The Doctor or Practice Pharmacist may ask you to book an appointment to discuss your request.
+All patients receiving repeat prescriptions will require monitoring and review of their medication.

 If you have not yet downloaded the NHS App please follow the link to watch this short video which will support you.
-If you experience problems setting up the App please do contact the Practice as we will be pleased to support you.
+If you experience problems setting up the App please contact us.

 Non-urgent advice: PLEASE NOTE: